 Thus, your kitchen might be better suited for a rectangular island.
 On the other hand, some kitchens might require a round kitchen island design.

 The idea is to maximize the available space while allowing for the most functionality.
 And yes, the shapes can get wild.
-You might end up with an oval kitchen island or even a bean-shaped kitchen island.
+You might have an oval kitchen or even a bean-shaped kitchen island.

 But which one is the best for saving space?